Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 - it coordinates between the input and the file list UI
 - it keeps the React state file list up to data from async AWS S3 requests
-- it communicates the overall state of file upload validation and errors to the user
+- it communicates the overall state of file upload validation and errors to parent form component (which can display to the user when form is in validation state)

 ## Expected behavior